Skip to content

 Swainson's hawk is a large bird of the Accipitriformes order, named after British naturalist William Swainson.

-They have adapted well living with humans since they nest on human-made structures such as buildings, bridges and towers which provide protection from predators while giving them access to ample food sources nearby.
+They have adapted well to living with humans since they nest on human-made structures such as buildings, bridges, and towers which protect them from predators while giving them access to ample food sources nearby.

-This species will migrate great distances each year to find suitable conditions for nesting; often reaching South America during winter months before returning northward again in springtime when more favourable weather arrives.
+This species will migrate great distances each year to find suitable conditions for nesting; often reaching South America during winter months before returning northward again in springtime when more favorable weather arrives.

 Scientific classification: